 Needs of Children Change

 Parents and children’s live change are going to change.
 An example of this could include children joining extracurricular activities that make it difficult to keep them in constant commute.
-Another example could be the children developing friends where they go to school and they might grow to despise having to live away from their friend’s half of the time.
+In another scenario, children may develop friendships at school and dislike living away from their friends half the time.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”